“Man started from measuring himself and finished weighing the stars.”

 Measurement devices have a resolution, which is the smallest change in the quantity being measured that the device can detect.
 The uncertainty in a measurement made with a device is typically (and on our course) half of the resolution of the device.

-For example, if a ruler has a resolution of 1 mm, by having markings every 1 mm, the uncertainty in a measurement made with the ruler is 0.5 mm.
+Example 1: If a ruler has a resolution of 1 mm, by having markings every 1 mm, the uncertainty in a measurement made with the ruler is 0.5 mm.
 This is because the true value of the quantity being measured could be anywhere within the range of the resolution of the device.

-If the watch with markings every 1 minute shows 12:00, it means that the true time is between 11:59:30 and 12:00:30.
+Example 2: If the watch with markings every 1 minute shows 12:00, it means that the true time is between 11:59:30 and 12:00:30.

-Other example lets take voltmeter with resolution of 0.1 V. If the voltmeter shows 96.6 V, the true value of the voltage is between 96.55 and 96.65 V. One can write it as 96.6 V \(\pm\) 0.05 V.
+Example 3: Other example lets take voltmeter with resolution of 0.1 V. If the voltmeter shows 96.6 V, the true value of the voltage is between 96.55 and 96.65 V. One can write it as 96.6 V \(\pm\) 0.05 V.

 Total derivative